dawsontechclub/dawsontech.club/src/pages/index.md

       - title: Robotics
         content: >
           From motor control to sensory data processing, learn all the necessary concepts and tools to build cool robots.
-Have a chance to participate in regional robotics competitions.
+Have the chance to participate in regional robotics competitions.
         image: images/feature-2.jpg
         image_alt: Feature 2 placeholder image
         media_position: left